-History of the Iranian Painting:
+History of the Painting art in Iran:

-    A Persian miniature is a more detailed painting which depicts literature or mythological themes from the region of the Middle East now known as Iran.
+A Persian miniature is a more detailed painting, which depicts literature or mythological themes from the region of the Middle East now known as Iran.
 The art of miniature painting in Persia flourished from the 13th through the 16th centuries, and continues to now contemporary artists producing notable Persian miniatures.
 Many museums of Asian art have Persian miniatures in their collections.

 Iranian miniature is a small painting, which designed a book illustration or a work of art painting.
 The techniques are comparable to the Western and Byzantine traditions of miniatures in illuminated manuscripts, which probably had an influence on the origins of the Persian tradition painting.
 Persian miniatures were commissioned as book illustrations for Persian illuminated manuscripts.

 The Persian miniature was probably inspired by Chinese art, given the very Chinese themes which appear in some early examples of Persian miniatures.
 Many of the mythological creatures depicted in early Persian painting, bear a striking resemblance to animals in Chinese myth.
 However Persian artists developed their own style and themes.
 And the concept of the Persian miniature was picked up by neighboring regions.

 The Iranian Miniature became a considerable Persian painting form in the 13th century, and the highest point in the tradition was reached in the 15th and 16th centuries.
 The tradition of painting continued, under some Western influence.

 The Persian miniature was the dominant influence on other Islamic miniature traditions, principally the Ottoman miniature in Turkey, and the Mogul miniature in the Indian sub-continent.
 Iran’s miniature artists are recognizable for their emphasis on natural and realist motifs.
 Also the Persian technique of layering perspectives to create a sense of space.